illuminate3/rakko/readme.md

 6. log in with the login and password provided at the last screen

+* This might fail since the installer is actually still in development.

 ## Manual Install

-1. Down load and upload to the server
+1. Down load and upload to server
 2. Run composer install
 3. Create the database
 4. Copy paste the .env information and set to your specific server (provide below)